OWP FIM

 Installation

-Gather Input data
+Gather and stage Input data

 Grab input data.